 The second area of the IMC 0350 process is the criteria used to determine what issues need to be resolved before restarting a plant.
 The scope of issues to be considered prior to restart has been risk informed by using the SDP.
 The issue(s) that have to be resolved before a plant restarts, and would be within the restart panel’s scope, should have risk significance (i.e., White, Yellow, or Red), but the issue(s) would not be limited to any specific performance area.

 The third area of the IMC 0350 process is the criteria for returning a plant to the routine ROP.
 These criteria also have been risk-informed by using the Action Matrix.
-The approval for exiting the process and returning a plant to the routine ROP is based on the licensee satisfactorily resolving all performance issues with low to moderate or greater risk significance (i.e., White, Yellow, or Red), and
+The approval for exiting the process and returning a plant to the routine ROP is based on the licensee satisfactorily resolving all performance issues with low to moderate or greater risk significance (i.e., White, Yellow, or Red), and meeting the requirements of the plant-specific restart plan.

 After a year of implementation under the ROP, and from the experience gained with one licensee that was under the IMC 0350 process, the staff revised the process to clarify the conditions for entering the process, as well as clarifying the responsibilities of designated positions, while encouraging the continued collection of PIs, if they remain valid.
 In December 2003, IMC 0350 was revised to provide a comprehensive correlation between aspects of the ROP and the IMC 0350 process, to provide an enhanced structure to the inspection approach for IMC 0350 plants, and to incorporate other lessons learned and clarifications.
 Additional detail on the scope and basis for the IMC 0350 process can be found in exhibit 50.